-The U.S.-Japan Council (USJC) is seeking an intern in our Washington, DC office.
-This position will be remote.
-The intern will have an opportunity to participate in activities with our development, program, and communications teams on a part-time or full-time basis.
+The U.S.-Japan Council (USJC) is seeking an intern.
+This position will be remote and available for candidates residing in the United States.
+The intern will provide support for the U.S. team on a part-time or full-time basis.

 This is an excellent internship for those hoping to gain experience working in the U.S.-Japan relations arena.
-Projects include fundraising/donor relations, virtual program delivery, and digital and strategic marketing and communication initiatives in a nonprofit setting.
-USJC’s internship program offers outstanding opportunities for college students, graduate students and graduates who are interested in broadening networks in U.S-Japan relations.
+The projects may include member relations, fundraising/donor relations, in-person / virtual program planning and delivery, and digital and strategic marketing initiatives in a non-profit setting.
+USJC’s internship program offers outstanding opportunities for college students, graduate students and graduates who are interested in broadening networks in U.S.-Japan relations.

 - A patient, diplomatic demeanor to work as part of a diverse, virtual team